 tripApproachingThreshold property in the geofences API or at the order level via

 Radar.updateTrip() in the app or Trips API server-side.

 Radar is a Customer Arrival Olo partner and can automatically provide Approaching and Arrival status updates to Olo Expo based on Radar trip tracking events.
 This keeps in-store teams up-to-date with real-time status updates on tracked mobile orders.
 Additionally, if your team utilizes the Picked Up button in Olo Expo, this will automatically complete the Radar trip and capture completion time for trip duration and wait time analytics.

-To enable this integration, visit the Radar Integrations page.
-Under Olo, you will need to set Expo updates enabled to Yes, and
+Finally, on the Integrations page under Olo, you will need to set Expo updates enabled to Yes, and save your integration settings.